Her Majesty's Prison and Probation Service

 From planning a move to calculating its price after completion, a considerable admin burden is placed upon users due to inefficient ways of working - entailing a mix of tools, manual processes and disjointed channels.
 This impacts information relevant to moves (for example, risk and health) – often being out of date or missing as users are required to access and maintain separate systems, using inconsistent formats and local ways of working.
 This leads to delays and errors in transportation, and heightened risk for people being moved and those they come into contact with.
 In addition, Assurance and Finance teams need to manually complete checks and assure moves from the previous month (approximately 5,000 moves).

-The team collaborated to develop 'Book a Secure Move’ through creative workshops which I designed and facilitated, ensuring the service was desirable for users, viable for the business and technically feasible.
+We collaborated to address challenges and develop solutions through creative workshops which I designed and facilitated – ensuring the service was desirable for users, viable for the business and technically feasible.
 Solutions were prototyped for research with real users in real environments.
 Research findings were synthesised to identify trends and insights, which were shared and prioritised with the wider team to inform the next iteration.
 We quickly adapted during the pandemic to minimise disruption, switching to remote working.

 Once live, analytics were used to help further refine our service.
 For example, we identified a serious performance problem at the same time every week – further investigation revealed the cause being multiple people downloading reports simultaneously which, combined with database performance issues, was affecting the site.
 I worked with the tech leads to address this by optimising the database queries and changing the design of the page to reduce load time.